 preceding leaf weeks (do not bag).
 There is a special week for

 Christmas trees to allow them to be recycled (they say to

-their calendar).
+).
 If over 6 feet must be cut in half or

 brought to the Town landfill.
 Make sure to remove any stands,

 lights, ornaments, bags etc. Artificial trees are NOT accepted.